Zaarrg/DropBot/README.md

 There are Some Features i would like to add in my free Time:
 * The Bot should automaticlly stop if the user has all Drops.
 * Ability to go back to the selecting Twitch Channel by pressing a Key to switch channels while the Programm is running.
 * Improve the 100% Event.
 Change it from Randomly selecting a channel to Randomly select a channel and exclude the current one.
+[Done]
 * No Event at the moment to handel the Situation of all avaiable Streams Have 100% on the Drop.
 Bot would Look for new channel every 2 Minutes -> Bad Performance.
+[Done]
 * Stop the Bot by Pressing a key and not by terminating the window.
 * Add a Event to handel all Channels offline Situation
+* At the moment there is no difference in Drop is already claimed or Drop Progress was not started yet.
+Could Result in Endless Retry loop.

 <!-- LICENSE -->